 Goal Setting and Accountability:

-Positive coaching outcomes require effort, commitment, and willingness to change behaviors and attitudes that are negatively affecting learning or social-emotional progress.
-During the initial stages of coaching, my focus is on helping children and families set realistic and achievable goals that can translate into small, quick successes.
-As children gain skills and self-confidence, I gradually fade support and encourage them to take ownership of their progress by assisting them in setting new, more challenging goals while maintaining accountability and promoting independence.
+Positive coaching outcomes require effort, commitment, and willingness to change behaviors and attitudes negatively affecting learning or social-emotional progress.
+During the initial stages of coaching, my focus is on helping clients and families set realistic and achievable goals that can translate into small, quick successes.
+As clients gain skills and self-confidence, I gradually fade support and encourage them to take ownership of their progress by assisting them in setting new, more challenging goals while maintaining accountability and promoting independence.
 Parents also play an essential role in fostering accountability and independence.
 I provide supportive feedback and troubleshooting to guide parents in this complex task.
 I also provide an online system of communication with the parents to monitor progress and adjust strategies as needed.

-I work with a small number of families to provide support to:
+In addition to working with neurodivergent adults, I work with a small number of families to provide support to: